 WHO:You must be in enrolled in school, grade levels K-12, in North Central Texas.

-2) A monologue - about 2 pages - preferably about an event in your life.
+2) A monologue - up to 2 pages - preferably about an event in your life.

 3) A poem or a narrative.

-WHEN: Entries must be postmarked or delivered to Stage West directly (ask your teacher!); 2014 deadline will be announced in the fall.
-Please send to Stage West, c/o Education Department, 821 W. Vickery Blvd, Fort Worth, TX 76104 and label envelopes with the word “Contest!”
+WHEN: Entries must be postmarked or delivered to Stage West directly; the next official deadline is December 1, 2015.
+Please send to Stage West, c/o Tonya Wilson-Brown, 821 W. Vickery Blvd, Fort Worth, TX 76104 and label envelopes with the word “Contest!”
 Here's a link to a cover page for your entry which you can print, fill out, and attach.

 Important stuff to know: